savonet/liquidsoap-full/website/content/doc-2.0.4/reference.md

 ### `time.utc`

 Convert a time in seconds into a date in the UTC time zone (current time is used if no argument is provided).
-Fields meaning same as POSIX's `tm struct`.
-In particular, "year" is: year - 1900, i.e. 117 for 2017!

 Type:
 ```